 Other toppings optional

 - Chocolate sauce

-- Soak the cashews in room temperature water for at least 8-12 hours, but preferably overnight.
-Place the can of coconut milk in your fridge to chill for the same amount of time.
+- Soak the cashews in room temperature water for about 8 hours, but preferably overnight.
+Place the can of coconut milk in your fridge to chill overnight.

 - Next, drain the soaked cashews and transfer them to a small blender with 2 tablespoons of sugar.
 Open the can of coconut milk and scoop off the cream portion at the top.